CaveSurveying/Welcome_Page/README.md

 At CUCC we use https://survex.com/ for the main set of data, with plan drawings done in tunnelx.

-### Github-based experiments
+### GitHub-based experiments

 Caving clubs and expeditions need an effective online forum to coordinate their volunteer work -- be it organizing the expeditions or debugging and drawing up the survey data.
-Email lists are no longer adequate, and one system that allows semi-structured freeform work is github, which has the advantage that many people already hold accounts for it.
+Email lists are no longer adequate, and one system that allows semi-structured freeform work is GitHub, which has the advantage that many people already hold accounts for it.

+Imperial College Caving Club (ICCC) are currently managing their survey data in this GitHub repo: https://github.com/jarvist/migovecsurveydata